zphang/adaptive-computation-time-pytorch/README.md

 ### Introduction

 *Adaptive Computation Time* is a drop-in replacement for RNNs structures that allows the model to process multiple time steps on a single input token.
-More information can be found in the paper, or in this blog post:
+More information can be found in the paper, or in this [blog post](http://jasonphang.com/adaptive-computation-time.html).

 ### Requirements